Terascale-All-sensing-Research-Studio/DeepMend/fracturing/README.md

 Run the build script with 4 arguments:
 - Path to the directory containing shapenet data
 - Path to a .json train/test split file
-- Path to a train/test database file (will be created)
+- Path to a train/test database file (will be created and have _train.pkl or _test.pkl appended)
 - Number of breaks

-The following will create the pkl files for the mugs class.
+The following:
 ```
 ./scripts/build.sh \
     $DATADIR/ShapeNetCore.v2/03797390 \